- Copywriting Services

 Yes, of course you need to learn about his business in order to write about it.
 But first he wants to learn about you before he agrees to give you the job.
 Again, you have to do what he wants before he’s going to be willing to do what you want.
 That’s how the game is played.

-They don’t know me, and once they finally get hold of me, they’re often not thrilled that I’m not available and instead are referring them to someone else.
+The jobs I send over are not done deals.
+The clients don’t know me, and once they finally get hold of me, they’re often not thrilled that I’m not available and instead are referring them to someone else.
 You’re going to need to put in some effort to win them over and get them to trust you.

 A quick analogy.
 Think back to your dating days.
 Imagine someone you barely know wants to set you up with a blind date.
 You’re hesitant but agree to it as does the girl.
 You meet your date, introduce yourself and immediately ask her to have sex with you.